University of Hartford, Judaic Studies

 Assistant Professor of Judaic Studies, Tenure Track, (2022-2023)

 |Location:||Connecticut, United States|

-Candidates must have a doctoral or other terminal degree in Judaic Studies or a related field at the time of appointment (August 15, 2020), and a promising record of scholarly and or creative accomplishment.
-In addition, the successful candidate will be able to demonstrate experience of excellence in college-level classroom teaching, as well as experience relevant to directing an active, community-oriented Judaic Studies program.
+Candidates must have a doctoral or other terminal degree in Judaic Studies or a related field at the time of appointment (August 16, 2022), and a promising record of scholarly and or creative accomplishment.
+In addition, the successful candidate will be able to demonstrate experience of excellence in college-level classroom teaching.

-The University of Hartford is an Equal Opportunity and Affirmative Action employer, Male/Female/Disabled/Veteran.
+The University of Hartford is an Equal Employment Opportunity and Affirmative Action employer, Male/Female/Disabled/Veteran.
 Women and members of under-represented groups are encouraged to apply.
-EEO/AA/M/F/D/V
+EEO/AA/M/F/D/V.

 |Primary Category:||Jewish History / Studies